-The Risk and Compliance Executive (RCE) supports the ExCo and the RCC in the identification, measurement and monitoring of risks and controls throughout Hermes.
-This, in the main, consists of identifying and reporting key operational and business risks, monitoring key risk indicators across the business to ensure the effective operation of the controls framework within Hermes, ensuring compliance with Regulatory requirements and making recommendations to the Board, RCC and other relevant Committees for the mitigation of key risks to the business.
-RCE is attended by ExCo, Compliance, Risk, Legal and Audit.
+The Risk and Compliance Executive ('RCE') supports the ExCo and the RCC in the identification, measurement and monitoring of risks and controls throughout Hermes.
+This, in the main, consists of identifying key operational and business risks, monitoring key risk indicators across the business to ensure the effective operation of the controls framework within Hermes, ensuring compliance with regulatory requirements and making recommendations to the Hermes Board, RCC and other relevant committees for the mitigation of key risks to the business.
+The RCE is attended by ExCo members and representatives from Compliance, Risk, Legal and Audit.

-■ IT Steering Committee
+IT Steering Committee

-The IT Steering Committee will assist ExCo in ensuring that Hermes' IT Strategy is aligned with the Hermes Business Strategy.
-Amongst its main responsibilities the IT Steering Committee ensures that the business units represented have ultimate oversight over larger IT strategic decisions within the sphere of their influence; refines and aligns business solutions that leverage appropriate technology; prioritises IT projects, ensure that there is executive sponsorship and resolve conflicts in project prioritisation and resource allocation; assists in IT strategic planning and project approval.
+The IT Steering Committee assist ExCo in ensuring that Hermes' IT Strategy is aligned with the Hermes Business Strategy.
+The IT Steering Committee ensures that the business units represented have ultimate oversight over larger IT strategic decisions within the sphere of their influence; refines and aligns business solutions that leverage appropriate technology; prioritises IT projects, ensure that there is executive sponsorship and resolve conflicts in project prioritisation and resource allocation; assists in IT strategic planning and project approval.

-■ Business Development Forum
+Business Development Forum

-The Business Development Forum (BDF) is responsible for approving or rejecting a new product as being desirable and suitable from a commercial, customer and portfolio management perspective, responding to issues and concerns raised by the New Product, Instrument & Market Approval Committee in its assessment of the suitability and appropriateness of the new product, setting fees and pricing and, reviewing ongoing product and range suitability, target markets and profitability.
+The Business Development Forum ('BDF') is responsible for approving or rejecting a new product as being desirable and suitable from a commercial, customer and portfolio management perspective, responding to issues and concerns raised by the New Product, Instrument & Market Approval Committee in its assessment of the suitability and appropriateness of the new product, setting fees and pricing, reviewing ongoing product and range suitability, target markets and profitability.

-■ Portfolio Review Committee
+Portfolio Review Committee

-The Portfolio Review Committee (PRC) supports the ExCo in the assessment and management of the investment teams, their corresponding processes and related activities
+The Portfolio Review Committee ('PRC') supports the ExCo in the assessment and management of the investment teams, their corresponding processes and related activities.